SherineAwad/gatkVariantCalling/README.md

 The pipeline uses **Annovar** for annotations.

-We use hard filtering.
-But you can always pass the vcf VariantRecalibrator.
+We use **hard filtering**.
+But you can always pass the output vcf  to the VariantRecalibrator.
 You can change the hard filter parameters in the *config file*.

 ### Run the pipeline